How to Block Inbound Spam/Unwanted Callers

 Blocking a Specific Caller from Reaching Your Extension

-If a caller simply needs to be blocked from reaching your Extension, follow these instructions.
-Blocking a Caller from reaching your Extension does not affect your domain's Main Routing.
+If a caller simply needs to be blocked from reaching your specific Extension, follow these instructions.
+Blocking a specific Caller from reaching your Extension does not affect your domain's Main Routing.

 Instructions